LiubomirBezgan/Flow-and-temperature-monitoring/README.md

 ## FUTURE PERSPECTIVES
 + Addition of new features:
-  + displaying current values (implemented in the "HD44780_(I2C)" branch),
+  + Displaying current values (implemented in the "HD44780_(I2C)" branch),
+  + Valve control system for PID water temperature regulation,
-  + the lowest and the highest values recording,
+  + Recording of the lowest and highest values,
-  + power switch.
+  + Power switch;
 + Optimizing:
-  + power consumption optimizing,
+  + Power consumption optimizing,
-  + variables revising.
+  + Revising variables.